paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/Key Learning points.md

 -  SQL injection attacks - https://www.acunetix.com/websitesecurity/sql-injection/
 - Bleach - is an allowed-list-based HTML sanitizing library that escapes or strips markup and attributes.
 Bleach can also linkify text safely, applying filters that Django’s urlize filter cannot, and optionally setting rel attributes, even on links already in the text.
 Bleach is intended for sanitizing text from untrusted sources.
 If you find yourself jumping through hoops to allow your site administrators to do lots of things, you’re probably outside the use cases.
 Either trust those users, or don’t.

-- update is the SQL comand for updating rows.
+- update is the SQL command for updating rows.
 ```sqlite3
 update table
   set column= value